107F/taskflow/docs/product_requirements.md

 ## Project Overview

-The goal of this project is to develop a web-based Kanban board task management system for a grocery and consumer goods retailer with 28 points of sale.
+The goal of this project is to develop a web-based Kanban board task management system for the accounts payable system of a consumer goods retail chain.
 The system aims to enhance task management by transitioning from a static Excel spreadsheet to a more robust and scalable SQL database.
 The development follows Agile principles, focusing on delivering core functionalities iteratively while allowing flexibility for future enhancements.

 ## Stakeholder Requirements